Discrete conformal maps and ideal hyperbolic polyhedra: The other side of the theory: Interpretation in terms of hyperbolic geometry

 Milnor~\cite{milnor_hyperbolic_1982}\,\cite{milnor_to_1994} showed that the volume of an ideal tetrahedron with dihedral angles $\alpha$, $\beta$, $\gamma$ is $V(\alpha, \beta, \gamma)$ as defined by equation~\eqref{eq:V}.
 Schl\"afli's differential volume formula (more precisely, Milnor's generalization which allows for ideal vertices~\cite{milnor_schlfli_1994}) says that its derivative is

 where the sum is taken over the six edges $ij$, $\lambda_{ij}$ is the signed distance between horospheres centered at the vertices $i$ and $j$, and $\alpha_{ij}$ is the interior dihedral angle.
-(The choice of horospheres does not matter because the angle sum at a vertex is constant.)
-Define
+(The choice of horospheres does not matter because the dihedral angle sum at a vertex is constant, see Section~\ref{sec:decorated_ideal_triangs_and_tets}.)

+Using the correspondence between ideal tetrahedra and euclidean triangles, the volume function $V$ can be reinterpreted as a function of the angles of a euclidean triangle, whose derivatives $(\frac{\partial}{\partial\alpha}-\frac{\partial}{\partial\beta})V$, etc., are logarithmic ratios of the sides.
+This is the essential property of $V$ used in the second variational principle (Propositions~\ref{prop:second_variational_1}, \ref{prop:second_variational_2}).